Julian C. Chambliss

 Julian C. Chambliss (born 1971) is professor of history at Michigan State University and previously taught at Rollins College in Winter Park, Florida, and is primarily known as a scholar of the real and imagined city and on comics.
-He serves as coordinator of the Africa and African-American Studies Program at Rollins.
+He served as coordinator of the Africa and African-American Studies Program at Rollins.
 He is the Coordinator of the Media, Arts, and Culture Special Interest Section for the Florida Conference of Historians.
 His work is in critical making; notable projects include Project Mosaic: Zora Neale Hurston, Advocate Recovered, and Oscar Mack.